AurelianTactics/OpenTactics/docs/docs.md

 file also contains some ShadowPU and ShadowSS classes to help make the turns list to do can be improved visually and maybe calculation wise

+[8.1g1] TurnObject.cs
+Assets/Scripts/Combat/
+/// produces the turns object for the turnmenu
+/// turns objects show the upcoming PU turns and sepll to resolve

 [8.1h] Singleton.cs
 Assets/Scripts/Combat/Singleton.cs
 Managers in CombatScene inherit from this class.
 Singleton structure.